Advertisement

 1 / 9

-Nearly 68 percent of Americans take dietary supplements either regularly or on occasion.
+According to the National Institutes of Health (NIH), most adults and children in the United States take dietary supplements or vitamins.
 Although the U.S. Food and Drug Administration regulates supplements somewhat once they hit the shelves, the products don’t have to be proven safe or effective before they’re sold.

 choosing the right vitamins